3 Day Barcelona Itinerary: The Perfect Guide for Your First Visit

 Day 1: City Sightseeing Bus - La Sagrada Familia - Passeig de Gracia - Sunset from the sea

-Today, you have a busy schedule ahead as you embark on an exciting exploration of Barcelona.
+Today, you have a busy schedule ahead as you embark on an exciting exploration of Barcelona tourist attractions.
 Your day begins with an awe-inspiring bird’s-eye view of the city, followed by a visit to the iconic and world-renowned Sagrada Familia.
 From there, you’ll stroll down the prestigious Passeig de Gracia and conclude your day by immersing yourself in Barcelona’s maritime ambiance at the harbor.

 A Hop-on-Hop-off Bus passing infront of Casa Batlló in Barcelona.